megardn/PennLINC.github.io/docs/TheWay/InterfacingWithClusters.md

 sshfs bertolem@cubic-login.uphs.upenn.edu://cbica/home/bertolem/ /Users/maxwell/CUBIC/ -o follow_symlinks
 ```
 Now, you can use Finder, and you can just navigate to the brain you want to look at.

-## MATLAB

-Okay, we get it, sometimes you want to write in matlab.
-We apply the same princple here as with viewing brains.
-Mount your local directory to PMACS or CUBIC, and then run a local version of matlab.
-This way, you can edit code in your local matlab GUI, you won't have graphics lag, and you will be working with the data on the cluster.
-Big data files will load slow.

-What we actually recommend is learing python and treating your current matlab code as legacy code and wrapping it using oct2py.
-With oct2py, you can run any matlab code in python using octave, which is an open source version of matlab.